Leo-Tsang/MS-various/README.md

 # MS-various
 Various Projects &amp; Assignments from different courses

-A map reduce that I have written
+Multiple Map Reduce that I have written for one of my courses.

+A Search Query for my TFIDF database